a11ywatch/a11ywatch/cli/README.md

 a11ywatch start
 # scan a website and pipe the stdout to a file
 a11ywatch scan --url https://a11ywatch.com > results.json
+# if you need to upgrade the instance to new images run with the upgrade flag.
+a11ywatch start --upgrade
 ```

 If you experience issues the `cargo install a11ywatch_cli` command, try running `rustup update stable` to make sure your cargo version is up to date.